IloBe/RL_Quadcopter_master/README.md

 This miniproject coding is released under the [MIT Licence](https://github.com/IloBe/RL_Quadcopter_master/edit/master/License).

 ## Software Architecture Details
 For the given project as reinforcement learning concept the actor-critic method is chosen.
-Its architecture is explained more detailed [here](https://github.com/IloBe/RL_Quadcopter_master/edit/master/RL_architecture_info.pdf).
+Its architecture together with general Reinforcement Learning and domain information is explained more detailed [here](https://github.com/IloBe/RL_Quadcopter_master/edit/master/RL_architecture_info.pdf) for this project topic.